xraypy/xraylarch/doc/xasviewer/overview.rst

 ^^^^^^^^^^^^^^^^^^

 From the Menubar, a series of Dialogs can be accessed.
-These are generally useful for auxilliary data processing and analysis tasks including categories
+These are generally useful for auxiliary data processing and analysis tasks including categories
 of:

    * reading data file in, saving or loading session files, exporting data.
-   * editing program prefereneces
+   * editing program preferences
    * managing Groups of data: renaming, removing, merging, viewing Journals.
    * data correction steps, such as energy calibration, deglitching, and so forth.